“Meditation is paying sustained, unmixed attention to one thing at a time.”

 But such studies do not show that Meditation and Prayer are the same in other respects.
 The brain can be tricked into perceiving an illusion as something that’s real.

 Religious people often say they “talk” to God, and God talks back.
-It follows from the human tendency to personify God.
-While speaking words to God, it is rare for them to say that God speaks words back to them.
+This illusion follows from the human tendency to personify God.
+While these people speak words to God, they rarely say that God speaks words back to them.
 If they were to actually hear a voiced reply, they would likely be suffering from schizophrenia.

 Or people say, “God speaks to me in silent ways, so if I am trying to decide between two jobs, I always pray on it.”
 But really, you are simply concentrating on it with your own brain.
 You are searching deep into your own experience, thoughts, and emotions.
 You may even sleep on it and let your subconscious evaluate the decision.
 Or you may ask a close friend what he or she thinks.

 Who can we turn to for help?
 Most of us can ask family or friends for help, and we can hopefully get an answer back.
-But we can never get an answer back from G>O>D> as a whole.
-G>O>D> (e.g., The Universe, Gaia, or Nature) does not respond to verbal or prayed requests.
-Only a part of G>O>D>, (maybe your brother-in-law), will give you an actual answer.
+But we can never get an answer back from Continuing Creation as a whole.
+Continuing Creation (The Universe, Gaia, Nature) does not respond to verbal or prayed requests.
+Only a part of Continuing Creation, (maybe your brother-in-law), will give you an actual answer.

 Religious people often say, “God speaks to me through other people,” but doesn’t that just mean those other people are bringing their own experience to bear?

 The Judeo-Christian and Islamic God is like an all-powerful parent, at times angry and at times loving.
-On the other hand, Continuing Creation: The Growing> Organizing> Direction> of the Cosmos is like a River.
+But for we Co-Creators, the Growing, Organizing, Direction of the Cosmos is like a river.
 It buoys us up, it floats us, and its current moves us forward if we are well-positioned within it.
 We must learn to avoid most of the rapids; but we navigate them when necessary.
 We learn to stay in the main channel – avoiding the rocks and sandbars.
 We accept that there may be logjams and flash floods.

 So, Participants in Continuing Creation understand that a super-person called “God” is not listening to our individual words.
-Nevertheless, it still is okay for us to “self-talk” in our meditations because we are each a part of G>O>D>, the Growing> Organizing> Direction> of the Cosmos.
-So, when we talk with ourselves we are legitimately talking with an important part of G>O>D>.
+Nevertheless, it still is okay for us to “self-talk” in our meditations because we are each a part of Continuing Creation: The Growing, Organizing, Direction of the Cosmos.
+So, when we talk with ourselves we are legitimately talking with an important part of Continuing Creation.

 In Meditation we can also say, “May the example or the teaching of the Buddha (or of Jesus, or Marcus Aurelius, or Maya Angelou) as he or she lives in my memory, show me the way to be a better person.